blackberry/Stepruder/README.md

 **Eval expression** are substitutions on steroids.
 Eval expressions enclosed in ${#...} are sequence-scoped (i.e. evaluated once in the beginning of the sequence). eval expressions enclosed in ${!...} are request-scoped.
 Eval expression by itself is a Python eval expression that returns one value.
 This value is then substituted into the request sequence.
 The eval expression may or may not include variables (i.e. ```${!time.time()}``` vs ```${#len(PAYLOAD)}```).
 The expression should only use Python modules imported already in the script (see list at the beginning of the stepruder.py) or import its own modules.

-The simplified overall flow of the program is as follos:
+The simplified overall flow of the program is as follows:

 ```
 Parsing requestfile and config json